pedroEKS/pedroEKS/README.md

   <br>

   I am a Software Engineering student focused on building robust and efficient systems.
-My main goal is to master Computer Science Fundamentals—algorithms, data structures, and memory management—to write high-quality software that stands the test of time.
+My main goal is to master Computer Science Fundamentals, algorithms, data structures, and memory management—to write high-quality software that stands the test of time.

   <br>